lyrana/iotsummithol/step-002-hub-and-data-sim/README.md

 ![Create a Hub](../assets/07_Create_Hub.png)

 1. Now that your cloud gateway has been created you need to configure access policies and generate a connection string to enable both sending and reading hub telemetry messages.
+Creating both a Send and Listen policy follows the principle of least privilege.
 Navigate to your Event Hub and click on Shared access policies:

 ![Click on Shared access policies](../assets/08_Shared_Policies.png)